Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Methods

 \section{Methods}

-\subsection{Model and Data}
+\subsection{Model and data}

-Suppose we are conducting a study of $N$ patients on whom $P$ separate statistical models are of interest.
-For each model $j$, we have a continuous outcome $Y_{ji}$, an exposure $X_{ji}$, and a vector of other confounders $\bZ_{ji}$ ($j \in \{1, \dots, P\}$, $i \in \{1, \ldots, N\}$).
-They are assumed to be related through the usual normal linear regression model:
+Suppose we are conducting a study of $N$ patients on whom $J$ separate statistical models are of interest.
+For each model $j$, we have a continuous outcome $Y_{ji}$, an exposure of interest $X_{ji}$, and a vector of other confounders $\bZ_{ji}$ ($j \in \{1, \dots, J\}$, $i \in \{1, \ldots, N\}$).
+These variables are assumed to be related through the usual normal linear regression model: